Irene Raab

 Myself, mother and father

-We stayed in Uzbekistan until 1945 and then took a cargo train back to Poland.
-My father came back from the Army and checked the lists that appeared in newspapers and on walls and found us.
-My parents then had two sons.
-In 1957 we went to live in Israel, in Mabarat Bat Yam.
+In 1957 we all emigrated from Poland to Israel, we settled in Mabarat Bat Yam.
 I went to live on Kibbutz Ma’anit near Netanya for six months.
 I loved it.
 I worked picking oranges and did kitchen work.
-I went to Ulpan and also learned to be a hairdresser.
+I went to Ulpan to learn Hebrew and also learned to be a hairdresser.

 I met my husband Alex in Israel and we got married in 1960, and then left for the United States in 1962.
 I still have two brothers in Israel.
 When we got to Detroit, I worked for different hair salons and then at Borman Hall for sixteen years.
 Now I’ve been at Fleischman for 24 years.